andreigi/oliodigest/_posts/2021-04-03-Avoid-using-Martingale-strategy-at-all-costs.md

 ### Martingale - All or nothing and all risk

 **I never learned my lesson**.
 I'm always falling into the same Martingale trap after so many failed Martingale set-ups.
-The first time was the gambling joint in Makati Avenue where I used my father's money to bet in a clandestine casino.
+The first time was a gambling joint in Makati Avenue where I used my father's money to bet in a clandestine casino.
 Jeez, it should have been enough of a lesson.
 The second time is JustDice with small amounts; the third is Bustabit (I lost 2 btc here, but a bitcoin was less than $300 then).
 And now with Bybit derivative exchange!